My Dad Wrote a Porno: History

 The podcast began on 4 October 2015 and is presented by television writer and director Jamie Morton, digital executive James Cooper, and television and radio presenter Alice Levine.
 The three originally met at the University of Leeds before they began working in broadcasting, and had previously worked together on other projects.
 The podcast originated at a family gathering for Morton's sister's birthday, where Morton's father took him into his study and handed him some chapters of a novel he had been writing under the pen name Rocky Flintstone in his garden shed (which Morton claims is because his mother won't let his father write it in the house).
 Morton realised with shock that he was reading the first chapter of his father's erotic novel, Belinda Blinked.
 He shared the chapter with friends at a Christmas lunch, where Levine suggested that they should create a podcast about it.

 Morton played the My Dad Wrote a Porno pilot to his family, who were encouraging; while his mother initially found it disgusting, she was later fully supportive.
 The podcast recording usually took place informally in one of the hosts' houses and 90 minutes of recording is edited by Morton into one 40-minute episode.
-The podcast is hosted by Acast, which secures the advertising that funds the production.
-The advert is then scripted into the advertising section of the podcast and performed by the three presenters.
+The podcast is hosted by Acast, which secured the advertising that funded the production.
+The advert was then scripted into the advertising section of the podcast and performed by the three presenters.
 The rest of the podcast is unscripted and spontaneous.
 Cooper and Levine have not heard the chapter before the recording, whereas Morton has read through it shortly before recording the episode to familiarise himself with the phrasing and prepare for any accents and characters he may have to adopt.

-The podcast concluded on 12 December 2022, after six seasons.
+The podcast concluded on 12 December 2022, after six series.
 It was revealed by Flintstone during the final episode that the inspiration for the novel came from a conversation he had with his wife, with whom he had written many travel books; his wife mentioned that their books did not sell well, prompting him to remark that "the only thing that sells these days is sex".
 When his wife replied that she could not write erotica, he took it as a challenge to do it himself.

+The podcast started to release monthly episodes titled "The Best Of (And Unheard Bits)" from 31 July 2023, where the hosts relive some of their "favourite funny moments from all six series PLUS some unheard bits".
+Each episode is based on different topics with the first episode focusing on the hosts' childhood.